RyanAngelo/RyanAngelo.github.io/aroundtheclock/privacy.md

 I do **not** request any personally identifiable information to use Around The Clock.

-Around The Clock does **not** use third party services outside of the App Store that may collect information used to identify you.
+Around The Clock does **not** use third party services outside of the App Store to collect information used to identify you.

 ## Log Data

-Whenever you use Around The Clock, in a case of an error in the app, information about the error may be generated and reported through the MacOS error reporting functionality.
+Whenever you use Around The Clock, in the case of an error in the app, information about the error may be generated and reported through the MacOS error reporting utilities.

 ## Security